blankdean/QLearning-Project/README.md

 # QLearning-Project
-Implemented Reinforcement Learning Algorithm to determine best move given location
+Implemented a Reinforcement Learning Algorithm called Qlearning that determines best move for a player to go given location in a grid